Guide – The Power of Air Photo Coverage

 The Active Imagination in Archaeology: Building the “Straw Man”

 The idea of building a “straw man” is a useful metaphor here.
-In the context of empathic archaeology, a “straw man” represents a provisional, imaginative model of the ancient people you are trying to understand.
+In the context of Empathic Archaeology, a “straw man” represents a provisional, imaginative model of the ancient people you are trying to understand.
 This model is, at its core, speculative and may be completely wrong—but it serves as a starting point for exploration.
 Just as a straw man is deliberately constructed to resemble an argument or concept that can later be tested and torn down, the empathic archaeologist creates a mental construct of the people or society they are studying, based on available evidence.

 For example, when studying an ancient civilization, archaeologists might imagine their social structures, motivations, and worldview in the following way: “What might a member of this society have believed about life after death?” or “How might they have viewed their relationship with the natural world?”
 These speculative ideas, though speculative, are built upon data from artifacts, rituals, and ethnographic analogies.
 The archaeologist then tests these ideas against what they observe in the field.

-This process of constructing an imaginative model—the “straw man”—is crucial for empathic archaeology.
+This process of constructing an imaginative model—the “straw man”—is crucial for Empathic Archaeology.
 It’s a method of entering into the world of the ancient peoples, putting yourself in their shoes, and allowing the evidence to challenge and refine your understanding of their experiences.

 The Value of the Straw Man: A Flexible Tool for Exploration